IrfaanKhalid/trvl/README.md

   * Keep track of all travel reimbursements for your event in a streamlined interface.

 ## Installation and Usage
-  * To isntall and use trvl, you'll need to have node and npm installed.
+  * To install and use trvl, you'll need to have node and npm installed.

     git clone https://github.com/IrfaanKhalid/trvl.git